 European legislation ensures the safety and efficacy of medical devices and facilitates patients’ access to devices in the European market.
 To keep up with advances in science and technology, 2 new European Regulations are replacing 3 existing Directives in the years up to 2022.

 Whether you are a manufacturer, an authorised representative, an importer, a distributor, a user or a health professional, this website will tell you what you need to know about the new Regulations and how they will enhance the quality of medical devices on the European market for the benefit of all.

-The role of medical devices is essential to the healthcare of EU citizens.
-The diversity and innovativeness of this sector contributes significantly to enhancing the safety, quality and efficacy of healthcare in the EU.
+Medical devices play an essential role in the healthcare of EU citizens.
+Diversity and innovation in the medical devices sector contribute significantly to enhancing the safety, quality and efficacy of healthcare in the EU.

 The medical devices sector helps save lives by providing innovative healthcare solutions for the diagnosis, prevention, monitoring, treatment and alleviation of disease.
 The sector has become increasingly important for the healthcare of EU citizens and as an influencer of health expenditure.

 The medical devices sector faces many challenges at national, European and international levels.
 These challenges can harm the competitiveness of the sector, yet if correctly addressed they also have the potential to promote innovation:

 Enhancing competitiveness while ensuring the safety and efficacy of medical devices is a key objective of the European Commission.
 To achieve this, the Commission regularly liaises with patient and industry associations to explore ways of bringing innovation to patients while helping enterprises and maintaining growth.

 A number of publications are available to inform and support the industry in improving competitiveness.

 The rules governing the manufacture and distribution of medical devices in the EU are changing.
 Below is a brief introduction to the current system and the one that will replace it.